 SAC Assessment ToolVersion 1 will only be available until June 30, 2022!

 New versionThe new version of the SAC Assessment Tool is now available!

 The new version of the SAC Assessment Tool is now available!

 The SAC Assessment Tool takes you through each step necessary to identify the degree of complexity and potential risk involved in individual implant dentistry cases in an easy-to-use process.

-This assessment tool makes use of the ITI’s highly regarded classification system referred to as SAC: Straightforward, Advanced, Complex.
+This tool makes use of the ITI’s highly regarded classification system referred to as SAC: Straightforward, Advanced, Complex.
 It reflects the normative guidelines developed by the ITI for various types of restorative and surgical cases.
-The tool is based on the book entitled "The SAC Classification in Implant Dentistry", published by the ITI in cooperation with Quintessence Publishing Group.
+The tool is based on the book entitled "The SAC Classification in Implant Dentistry 2nd Edition", published by the ITI in cooperation with Quintessence Publishing Group.

 “In the twelve years since publication of the original book and tool, implant dentistry has continued to develop and evolve.
 So too has the range of treatment options and risks.
 The new online tool and book allow the classification of more case types and allows for classification of individual patient presentations rather than just assessing the complexity and risks of a particular type of case” (Anthony Dawson, Co-Editor and Co-Author of the SAC Classification in Implant Dentistry 2nd Edition textbook)

 What is new?

 - More case types can be assessed: Single tooth, Short Span (≤ 3 teeth), Extended Span (> 3 teeth), Partially edentulous - removable, Edentulous - Maxilla; Edentulous - Mandible